 Check Price on Amazon →

-The Magnus Pro XL is what happens when a gaming peripherals company designs a standing desk from the ground up.
-Secretlab built the Magnus line specifically for battlestations, and the XL version at 70” × 31.5” gives you real room for everything — dual monitors, speakers, a full-tower, and a microphone arm without cramping.
+The Magnus Pro XL is what happens when a gaming peripherals company designs a standing desk from scratch.
+Secretlab built the Magnus line specifically for battlestations, and the XL version at 70” × 31.5” gives you real room for everything — dual monitors, speakers, a full-tower, and a mic arm without cramping.

 The standout feature is the integrated power supply column.
 Standard standing desks have a loose power brick dangling near the floor.
-The Magnus Pro buries the entire power supply inside the frame column, so your cable management is genuinely clean.
-Pair that with the magnetic MAGPAD desk mat and the magnetic cable clips, and you have a battlestation that looks intentional.
+The Magnus Pro XL buries the entire power supply inside the frame column, so your cable runs are genuinely clean.
+Pair that with the magnetic MAGPAD desk mat and the magnetic cable clips, and you have a battlestation that looks intentional rather than assembled.

-Stability-wise, the Magnus Pro holds up well for gaming.
-The dual-motor frame handles smooth transitions and the 260 lb capacity is enough for most setups.
-The one honest limitation: 260 lbs is lower than competitors at this price.
+Stability holds up well for gaming.
+The dual-motor frame handles smooth transitions and the 260 lb capacity covers most setups.
+The honest limitation: 260 lbs is lower than competitors at this price.
 The FlexiSpot E7 Pro handles 440 lbs.
-If you’re running three 34” monitors plus a heavy tower and accessories, do the math before buying.
+If you’re running three 34” monitors plus a heavy tower and streaming gear, check your load before buying.

-Best for: Gamers who want a purpose-built setup with clean cable management and don’t want to piece together their own battlestation from generic parts.
+Who should buy this: Gamers who want a purpose-built battlestation with clean cable management and don’t want to piece everything together from generic parts.

 2. FlexiSpot E7 Pro — Best Value